kalyanikhona/llm-model-behavior-research/research/interpretability-gap-llm-behavior.md

 - **Perplexity**: Leads in structured data importance (99/100), values real-time freshness (93/100)
 - **Grok**: Real-time social signals focus, highest content freshness requirement (96/100)

+I plan to run daily experiments to validate these model specific behaviors and log my findings in the [logbook on Git](https://github.com/KK92-ai/llm-model-behavior-research/blob/main/logbook/observations/june-2025-llm-behavior-experiments.md).

 ### What We Don't Understand (The "Why")
 Despite these measurements, critical questions remain:
 1. Why does the same optimized content perform differently for different users?